lamhoangtung/densenet121-quickdraw-doodle-recognition-challenge/README.md

 ![sample data](./gs.png)

+You can use `submit.py` to create submission file from any saved weight.

+By the way, I also have a Kaggle kernel for this exact code which you can use to run if you don't have GPU.
+You can check it out [here](https://www.kaggle.com/lamhoangtung/densenet-121-lb-0-925)

 ## Result

 I'm able to achive LB **0.925** with a ***single DenseNet 121 model***, ***no TTA, no ensemble***.
 100k/class for training, 340k for validation. ***After 45 epoch and 65 hours on a single GTX 1060 6GB.***